VincentBounce/WindowsContextMenuTools/README.md

 - Display in a terminal window one the following hashes `SHA-1` `SHA-256` `SHA-384` `SHA-512` `MACTripleDES` `MD5` `RIPEMD-160` for any file(s) selected in File Explorer.

 - Applies on all selected files, in the File Explorer right pane.
-To use it, right click on selection ➜ Get file Hash.
+To use it, right click on selection ➜ *Get file Hash*.

 💿 To install this tool separately, just run `Get-fileHash.reg`

+---

+## ![wipefreespace-icon] Overwrite deleted data

+`Wipe-free-space.reg`

+- Secures all your external drives before giving them, by ensuring that all deleted data has been overwrited.
+To do this, the Windows built-in program `cipher.exe` write successively 3 big files to fill entire empty space, in a temporary folder like `D:\EFSTMPWP\filE6A3.tmp`

+- Avoids to erase the data you want to keep, by formatting.

+- Proceeds 3 writting sequences: a first one only with `0`, a second one only with `1`, and a third one with random digits.

+- Applies on all external drives, in both File Explorer left and right panes.
+To use it, right click on your external drive ➜ *Overwrite deleted data*.

+💿 To install this tool separately, just run `Wipe-free-space.reg`

 ---